new HttpClientRequest()

 Parameters:

-Name Type Argument Description
+Name Type Argument Description chunkstring the data to write encodingstring <optional>

-the data encoding (default is UTF-8)
+the data encoding (default is UTF-8) - Source:

 Returns: